msalemor/smart-cli-class/README.md

 - All subcommand should take a required prompt argument
 - Create a the `main.go` file and call the rootcmd

 - Criteria:
   - You should be able to build go code and execute `go run . --help`

 - [Code](/1-rootcmd)

 ### 6.2- Settings

 User Story - Setting singleton

-- Create a setting singleton that reads the mytool.json file with the following settings:
+- Create a setting `pkg/settings.go` singleton that reads the `./mytool.json` file with the following settings:
   - endpoint, api_key, model, system_prompt
 - Create a structure to load these settings
 - Panic of these keys are not provided when the application starts

 - Criteria:
   - You should be able to load the mytool.json settings
-  - The apps should fail if any of the json parameters are
+  - The apps should fail if any of the json parameters are missing

 - [Code](/2-settings)